NDIC Insists Cryptocurrencies Illegal in Nigeria

 Nigerians have again been warned to stay away from transactions involving digital currencies because the Central Bank of Nigeria (CBN) has not approved the use of cryptocurrencies in the country.

-The digital currencies come in form of Bitcoin, which is the most popular, and Ethereum (ETH), Zcash (ZEC), Dash, Ripple (XRP) and Monero (XMR).
+The digital currencies come in the form of Bitcoin, which is the most popular, and Ethereum (ETH), Zcash (ZEC), Dash, Ripple (XRP) and Monero (XMR).

 Speaking in an interview with the News Agency of Nigeria (NAN) on Friday at the ongoing 29th Enugu International Trade Fair, the Manager in charge of Research Department at the Nigeria Deposit Insurance Corporation (NDIC), Mr Adikwu Igoche, stated that cryptocurrencies were not deposits or financial instruments authorised by the CBN.